 Myzomela erythrocephala, 'Red-headed Honeyeater/Myzomela'.
 Tiny, fast and bright red.
 Found mostly in mangroves, but also appears on edge of tropical woodlands and wetlands, across coastal northern Australia and New Guinea.

-Melithreptus albogularis, 'White-throated Honeyeater', (Wyndham Caravan Park, Western Australia).
+Melithreptus albogularis, 'White-throated Honeyeater'.
 Found across northern Australia and down along the east coast.

 Philemon citreogularis, 'Little Friarbird'.
 Found in woodlands across northern Australia north into New Guinea, and south along east coast into south-eastern Australia.